Hector Nicol

 Hector Nicol (9 November 1920 – 2 July 1985) was a Scottish comedian, singer and actor.

 Acting career

 Nicol starred in few shows during his career.
 His most notable role was that of a dying gangster in the BBC Television play Just a Boys' Game (1979) and also in A Sense of Freedom (1981).
 He also starred in Take the High Road, a Scottish soap opera.

 Singing career

 Nicol wrote and sang "The Hearts Song" for Hearts, and "Glory, Glory to the Hibees" for Hibs.
-He also wrote and sang "The Terrors of Tannadice" for Dundee United and "Dark Blue Of Dundee" for Dundee.
-However, he actually supported St Mirren.
+He also wrote and sang "The Terrors of Tannadice" for Dundee United, "Dark Blue Of Dundee" for Dundee and "The Morton Song" for Greenock Morton.
+However, he actually supported St Mirren F.C..
 His 1984 album, Bravo Juliet!, reached number 92 for one week in the UK Albums Chart.

 Influence

 Nicol's influence was important on Scotland's more recent crop of comedians including Billy Connolly, Des Clarke and Elaine C. Smith.
 Other famous people who have stated they are fans of Hector include Sean Connery, John Barrowman and Tommy Sheridan.